itaybou/AWS-Cloud-OCR-Parser-Java/README.md

 1. Local Application creates html output files

 ## Setup
-1.Install aws cli in your operating system, for more information click here : https://aws.amazon.com/cli/
+1. Install aws cli in your operating system, for more information click here : https://aws.amazon.com/cli/

-2.Configure your amazon aws credentials in your .aws directory, alternatively you can set your credentials by using aws cli : write in your cmd - "aws config".
+2. Configure your amazon aws credentials in your .aws directory, alternatively you can set your credentials by using aws cli : write in your cmd - "aws config".

-3.Create a new IAM Role in aws console : https://aws.amazon.com/iam/
+3. Create a new IAM Role in aws console : https://aws.amazon.com/iam/

-4.Create a new policy with the following json format (notice that you need to change <@Your_Role_ID> to your role ID number) :
+4. Create a new policy with the following json format (notice that you need to change <@Your_Role_ID> to your role ID number) :
 ```
 {
     "Version": "2012-10-17",